Liamcrazy10/FN_BLITZ/README.md

 ## 🚀 Pre-setup Steps
 1. Download and Unzip the AI Aimbot and stash the folder somewhere handy 🗂️.
-2. Ensure you've got Python installed (like a pet python 🐍) – grab version 3.11 [HERE](https://www.python.org/downloads/release/python-3116/).
+2. Ensure you've got Python installed – grab version 3.11 [HERE](https://www.python.org/downloads/release/python-3116/).
    - 🛑 Facing a `python is not recognized...` error?
 [WATCH THIS!](https://youtu.be/E2HvWhhAW0g)
    - 🛑 Is it a `pip is not recognized...` error?
 [WATCH THIS!](https://youtu.be/zWYvRS7DtOg)
 3. Fire up `PowerShell` or `Command Prompt` on Windows 🔍.